The 7 Best Road Bikes Under $3000 for Men & Women

 • Tires: Schwalbe One Addix 700x28C Tube Only

 Polygon became a king of excellent value bikes.
 The S series includes multiple bikes.
-S7 has Shimano 105 groupset, and the S8 has Shimano Ultegra (R8000).
+The S7 has a Shimano 105 groupset, and the S8 has a Shimano Ultegra (R8000).

 You will also appreciate the performance-focused geometry and Shimano Ultegra groupset (with 2×11 gears), which is not as common as it used to be in this price range.